Vauxhall has rejuvenated its MK7 model Astra family hatch. Jonathan Crouch takes a look.

 Despite Vauxhall's best efforts over more than three decades and six different generations, their Astra has rarely been the family hatchback its drivers would ideally have chosen to own.
 Not because it's ever been a bad car: just never a class-leading one.
 The kind of model you bought because it was good value.
 Or more likely, because you were given the keys by your company Fleet Manager.
-This seventh generation version was designed to do better - and the signs are that it might.
-As you may expect, it's smarter-looking, but more importantly, it's also up to 200kgs lighter than before, so the most frugal variant can manage over 90mpg and CO2 emissions as low as 82g/km.
-There's plenty of technology too, including 1.0-litre three cylinder technology, the clever OnStar system - and the Intellilink infotainment packages.
-Best of all perhaps, this car offers higher interior quality and claims to be sharper to drive.
-That's important.
-Manufacturers selling family hatchbacks of this kind are usually torn between trying to match the quality and comfort of a Volkswagen Golf or the sharp handling of a Ford Focus.
-Most end up with a compromise between the two that leaves these impressive class leaders untroubled.
-With this car, the GM designers claim to have done better - but have they?
-Let's find out.
+This seventh generation version was tasked to do better - and the signs are that in this facelifted guise, it just might.
+As you may expect, it's smarter-looking, but more importantly, it's significantly more efficient than before thanks to a range of fresh 3 cylinder petrol and diesel engines; the most frugal diesel can eke nearly 65 miles out of a gallon of DERV on the now much-stricter WLTP official test.
+And even the petrols can get around 50mpg.
+It still drives well too.

 In a family hatchback class stuffed with appealing options, it would be easy perhaps to overlook this seventh generation Astra - or at least to assume it to be an also-ran in this tightly-fought segment.
 You shouldn't do that - and it isn't.
-Or at least it isn't if you choose your engine and spec carefully.
-The really desirable and efficient variants may well require you to negotiate a sharp deal with your local Vauxhall showroom to keep within budget, but such is the value emphasis in today's Griffin brand network that you're pretty likely to be able to do that.
-And assuming that you do, you'll get yourself a car that feels quite up to the challenge posed by an army of efficient, plush and dynamically able rivals.
-Of course the MK7 model improvements have helped enormously here - the smarter look, the more efficient engines, the extra hi-tech features.
+Especially now.
+The new engines bring this Vauxhall back to the forefront of the Focus segment and offer levels of efficiency that rivals struggle to beat.
+And your local dealer is likely to give you a very sharp deal too.
+Assuming you get that, you'll also get yourself a car that feels quite up to the challenge posed by an army of efficient, plush and dynamically able rivals.
+Of course this facelift's package of improvements have helped here - the slightly smarter look, the extra safety provision and the additional luxury features.
 Best of all, it's mainly British, with hatch and estate models built at Ellesmere Port near Liverpool to a quality at least as high as anything the Japanese brands can manage.
 That reason alone might be enough to give this car a place on your family hatchback shortlist.
 Fortunately for Vauxhall, there are also many others.

 |County Motor Works Vauxhall|